Camp WWE: Voice cast

 Vince McMahon, Sgt.
-Slaughter, Ric Flair, Jake "The Snake" Roberts and The Godfather are all voiced by their respective real-life counterparts, while Goldust is portrayed as being a mime-like silent character understood by other characters despite not speaking.
+Slaughter, Ric Flair, Jake "The Snake" Roberts, Lex Luger, and The Godfather are all voiced by their respective real-life counterparts, while Goldust is portrayed as being a mime-like silent character understood by other characters despite not speaking.
 The rest of the counselors (including The Ultimate Warrior, who died in 2014 while the series was in pre-production) are all voiced by regular voice actors, with Triple H providing the voice for his character's father "Quadruple H".